Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Focus on sustainability: Look at how work contributes to sustainability.
+- Concentrate on sustainability: See how work contributes to sustainability.

 Overcommitting Workload